- Solicitors For Business

 Contact dermatitis can be effectively prevented by reducing exposure to harmful chemicals and irritants.
 When working with irritants, wearing protective clothing is of vital importance in ensuring you are protected and is the first step in reducing symptoms.

-Depending on the severity and longevity of your symptoms, dermatitis can be treated using a number of methods.
-These methods may include:
+Depending on the severity and longevity of your symptoms, dermatitis can be treated using a number of methods, including:

 - Prescription of a moisturising cream to help combat dry skin.